Professor H. L. Bray contact curriculum vitae

 Professor Bray received his Ph.D. in mathematics from Stanford University in 1997 under the direction of Richard Schoen.
 He then spent one year as an NSF postdoc at Harvard supervised by S.-T. Yau, before going to MIT where he was an instructor, an assistant professor, and an associate professor.
 Professor Bray accepted an associate professorship at Columbia in 2003 and a full professorship at Duke in 2004, where he resides today as a professor of mathematics and physics.
 He has been married since 2004 and has six children.

-Yiyue Zhang (Duke Ph.D.
-2021, currently a postdoc at UC-Irvine working with Richard Schoen).
+Another student, Yiyue Zhang (Duke Ph.D.
+2021), has just begun a tenure track position at the Beijing Institute of Mathematical Sciences and Applications.
 Yiyue (with Sven Hirsh) proved the most general rigidity case of the case of equality of the Positive Mass Theorem.
 He is also an expert on scalar curvature, Ricci curvature, and 2-Ricci curvature.
 He and his collaborators also proved new geometric theorems which have deep implications about the formation of black holes, which was featured in Quanta Magazine.
 Click here to read about it.

 Professor Bray has also supervised 8 undergraduates who wrote senior theses in math at Duke, from 2009 to 2021.
 Among them is Zhenhua Liu (Princeton Ph.D. expected in 2024) who graduated from Duke in 2019 with highest honors.
 His senior thesis, "Stationary one-sided area-minimizing hypersurfaces with isolated singularities" foreshadowed the amazing career he is now having, even as a graduate student.